RajeevRanjan2015/K-Mean-Clustering-Project/README.md

  ## Result:

-The accuracy achieved with K-Mean clustering using elbow method to find number of cluster: %
+The are total of 5 clusters we are able to extract from the data set.
+The process based on the Elbow method and WCSS=Within cluster sum of square parameter to decide the number of clusters we can have.